 Mackenzie Gerringer, PhD

-Mackenzie Gerringer (she/her/hers) is an Assistant Professor at the State University of New York at Geneseo.
+Mackenzie Gerringer (she/her/hers) is an Associate Professor at the State University of New York at Geneseo.
 Her research centers on the physiology and ecology of deep-sea animals, including the planet’s deepest-living fishes.

 She earned her PhD in Marine Biology from the University of Hawaii in 2017 before working as a postdoctoral researcher at Friday Harbor Labs, University of Washington.
 As a National Science Foundation Graduate Research Fellow, she studied drivers of depth zonation in the hadal zone, depths ranging 6,000–11,000 meters, and the notable success of hadal snailfishes (family Liparidae).